cancervariants/fusion-curation/README.md

-# Gene Fusion Curation
+# CurFu: Curating fusions with the VICC Gene Fusion Guidelines0

 Provide an interactive curation tool for describing and representing gene fusions in a computable manner.
+Developed to support the [VICC Fusion Guidelines](https://fusions.cancervariants.org/) project.

 ## Development